MicrosoftDocs/visualstudio-docs/connected-environment/get-started-netcore-04.md

 Previous step: [Create an ASP.NET Core Web App](get-started-netcore-03.md)

 In this section, we'll use VS Code to directly debug our containers running in Azure.
+We'll also learn how to make our edit-run-test loop even faster.
 To do this, we need to configure our code project so VS Code will communicate with our development environment in Azure.

 ## Initialize Debug Assets with the VS Code Extension
 The VS Code extension for Connected Environment provides a helper command to set up debug configuration.

 Open the **Command Palette** (using the **View | Command Palette** menu), and use auto-complete to type and select this command: `Connected Environment: Generate Assets for Build and Debug`.

-This command adds debug configuration under the `.vscode` folder for Connected Environment.
+This adds debug configuration under the `.vscode` folder for Connected Environment.

 ![](media/vsce-command-palette.png)